kellyluo25/recollectives/_posts/observation deck.md

 - kneeling to wife/family/devotion
 - kneeling out of duty
-- rankles against the box of
+- rankles against the boxes of expectation

 The 1975 is on tour.
 This quote by Geeta Patel about House of the Dragon.